 The Republic of Korea is a member of the Asia-Pacific Economic Cooperation (APEC) Forum.
 One goal of APEC, as outlined in its 1994 declaration, is to establish a Free Trade Area among its member countries by the year 2020.
 Substantive principles of the APEC Forum include investment liberalization, tariff reduction, deregulation, government procurement, and strengthening IPR protection.
 Korea was the host country for the APEC Summit in 2005.

-Korea has Free Trade Agreements with Australia, Canada, Chile, China, India, Peru, Singapore, the European Union, and the European Free Trade Association (Norway, Switzerland, Iceland and Liechtenstein).
-For the complete list of Korea’s FTAs, please visit the Korean Ministry of Foreign Affairs site (http://www.mofa.go.kr/ENG/policy/fta/status/overview/index.jsp?menu=m_20_80_10).
+Korea has Free Trade Agreements with ASEAN, Australia, Canada, Chile, China, Colombia, India, New Zealand, Peru, Singapore, the European Union, and the European Free Trade Association (Norway, Switzerland, Iceland and Liechtenstein), U.S., Turkey, and Vietnam.
+For the complete list of Korea’s FTAs, please visit the Korean Ministry of Foreign Affairs site (http://www.fta.go.kr/main/situation/kfta/ov/).
 More information on the EU-Korea FTA can be found on the European Union website at http://ec.europa.eu/trade/creating-opportunities/bilateral-relations/countries/korea/.

 The Republic of Korea is a member of the World Trade Organization (WTO) and has signed subsidiary agreements including TRIPs (Trade Related Aspects of Intellectual Property) and the Government Procurement Agreement.
 Korea has been a member of the Organization for Economic Cooperation and Development (OECD) since December 1996.

-U.S. law firms can set up local branches in Korea to provide legal consulting services and to provide legal consultation on foreign legal issues, but are not allowed to hire locally-qualified lawyers.
+Under KORUS FTA, Korea will be fully opened to U.S. law firms as of March 2017, allowing them to set up joint ventures with Korean counterparts, hire Korean lawyers and partially practice domestic law.
+The plan also allows foreign lawyers to temporarily stay in Korea to handle cases requiring international mediation.
 U.S. lawyers can practice in Korea as a “Foreign Legal Consultant” (FLC) under the Korean Foreign Legal Consultants Act of the KORUS FTA.
 An attorney from a country with a free trade agreement in place with South Korea is eligible to apply to be an FLC.
 They must have at least a three-year work experience in their respective jurisdiction.
 In order to hold chief status, they must have seven years of experience overall.
 Foreign attorneys must seek approval by the Minister of Justice (http://www.moj.go.kr/HP/ENG/index.do) and register with the Korean Bar Association (https://www.koreanbar.or.kr/eng/pages/main/main.asp).

 For general consultants, opening an office in Korea requires a Foreign Direct Investment (FDI) approach.
 For a corporation to open an office, a minimum investment of 100 million Won (~ USD 100,000) is required for a G8 visa, and for a consultant to practice in Korea, it would require 300 million Won (~ USD 300,000) for a G9 visa.
 To learn more about how one can open offices in Korea, please visit the site http://www.investkorea.org/en/index.do.